besartelezi/typescript-solid/README.md

 That's where abstraction comes in.
 This principle is all about hiding away the ugly parts of your code in a neat function that's named after what the code does.
-Not exactly and as detailed as possible, but in just one broad term.
+You don't name it as detailed as possible, but in just one broad term, so everyone knows what the function roughly does.
 If you ever *want* to understand how the code works, you can just check it out yourself.

 The source I used to understand abstraction better gave me an example of how code would work with and without abstraction.